Hippocampus zosterae – Dwarf Seahorse

 The Aquarium

-These are one of the few saltwater fishes small enough to be kept in aquariums of 10 gallons or less.
-They make wonderful choices for the new nano-reefs that have become so popular in recent years.
-You can keep a small herd of sea ponies in an aquarium for as little as 5 gallons provided you have experience in maintaining smaller marine environments.
+This species is one of the few saltwater options that can be kept in tanks of 10 gallons or less.
+They are an excellent choice for the new nano reefs that have gained popularity in recent years.
+You can keep a small group of seahorses in a tank of at least 5 gallons, provided you have experience maintaining smaller saltwater environments.

-Seahorses will require plenty of hitching posts to anchor themselves to.
-They will spend the vast majority of their day hitched to stationary objects.
-If you are apprehensive about the thought of maintaining coral or other live animals and plants in your aquarium plastic plants will work provided there are no sharp edges.
+Seahorses require many suitable locations to anchor themselves, as they spend most of their day clinging to stationary objects.
+If you’re worried about maintaining coral or other live animals and plants in your aquarium, plastic plants can be a good alternative, provided they do not have any sharp edges.

 Breeding Hippocampus zosterae – Dwarf Seahorse